-We bring you an epic route around Spain only using public transport so you get to see as much as possible in your holiday.
+We bring you an epic route to travel around Spain by train so you get to see as much as possible in your holiday.
 Gaudi’s architecture, a paella by the beach, flamenco vibes a much more!
 Check out our 7 day Spain by train itinerary.

-The perfect 7 day itinerary to discover Spain by train
+The perfect 7 day travel itinerary to discover Spain by train

 Day 1 & 2 of the Spain by train itinerary.
 We begin in Barcelona to explore the coast of Spain.